peipeiwang6/Manuscript/2024_scRNA_in_pathway_prediction/README.md

     - `RandomForest_expression_matrix.csv`
     - `XGBoost_expression_matrix.csv`
     - `Autogluon_expression_matrix.csv`
 * Gene classification: Contains two columns: one for genes and another for their classification information.
-The first column should match the **"Gene"** column in the expression matrix, and the second column must be named **"classification"**.
+The first column should match the **"Gene"** column in the expression matrix, and the second column must be named **"Classification"**.
 * Unknown gene expression matrix: The format of the unknown gene expression matrix is the same as that of the expression matrix.

 ## output files
 * The results will include F1 scores from cross-validation and test sets, F1 scores from random simulations, feature importance rankings, density plots, and predictions for unknown genes.
 * The trained model is saved in the `Result_All/` folder.

-*Place the files and codes in their respective folders according to the structure provided in the folder* [/Example_file](https://github.com/peipeiwang6/Manuscript/tree/main/2024_scRNA_in_pathway_prediction/Example_data).
+*Place the files and codes in their respective folders according to the structure provided in the folder* [/Example_files_for_model_building](https://github.com/peipeiwang6/Manuscript/tree/main/2024_scRNA_in_pathway_prediction/Example_data).

 Running the KNN, Random Forest, or XGBoost models:
 ```bash